TimWise/Coursera-GettingAndCleaningData-TidyData/README.md

 Example of how to read in the tidy data set
 =====================
-The tidy data can easily be read in with the following code:
+After running the script, the tidy data summary created by by the script can be read in with the following code:
->	tidydata <- read.csv(...)
+>	tidy_summary <- read.csv("tidy_data_summary.csv", stringsAsFactors=FALSE)